About the Program at Shana's House

 Intensive Outpatient Programs

 Many addictions stem from psychological trauma which, if left unhealed, can lead to relapse.
-Licensed therapists will work with residents to explore the deeper layers of these traumas, and work through them to heal from the inside out.
+Licensed therapists will work with residents to explore the underlying layers of these traumas, and work through them to heal from the inside out.

 All residents will have access to psychiatric services.
-A minimum of one meeting per month with the assigned psychiatrist is expected.
+A minimum of one session per month with the assigned psychiatrist is expected.
 If psychotropic medication is needed, it will be managed by the psychiatrist and monitored by Shana’s House staff.
 All medications are kept in a locked safe in the staff office.

 Random testing to encourage a drug/alcohol-free lifestyle